Ascend/pytorch/docs/zh/installation_guide/FAQ.md

 bash ci/build.sh --python=3.xx
 ```

-### 问题2：ImportError: libhccl.so: cannot open shared object file: No such file or directory
+### ImportError: libhccl.so: cannot open shared object file: No such file or directory

 **问题描述**